Preparing the School-Aged Child for Surgery

 How do I prepare my school-aged child for surgery?

 Tour the facility with your child before surgery.
-This can help your child see the
+This lets your child see the sights,

-sights, sounds, and events he or she will experience the day of surgery.
-It can help
+sounds, and events he or she will experience the day of surgery.
+It can help your

-your child learn about the hospital, and gives him or her time to talk about concerns
+child learn about the hospital, and gives him or her time to talk about concerns and

-and questions.
-Ask a child life specialist to explain what will happen, and why, in
+questions.
+Ask a child life specialist to explain what will happen, and why, in terms

 understand.
 School-aged children may not ask questions about something they think

-they are supposed to know about, leading a parent to think the child understands what
+they are supposed to know about.
+This can lead a parent to think the child understands

 Have your child explain back to you what is going to happen in the hospital.
 School-aged